Andrew Wakefield: The Lancet fraud

 Although the paper said that no causal connection had been proven, before it was published, Wakefield made statements at a press conference and in a video news release issued by the hospital, calling for suspension of the triple MMR vaccine until more research could be done.
-This was later criticized as 'science by press conference'.
+This was later criticised as 'science by press conference'.
 According to BBC News, it was this press conference, rather than the paper in The Lancet, that fuelled the MMR vaccination scare.
-The BBC report said he told journalists: "it was a 'moral issue' and he could no longer support the continued use of the three-in-one jab for measles, mumps and rubella.
+The BBC report said he told journalists that "it was a 'moral issue' and he could no longer support the continued use of the three-in-one jab for measles, mumps and rubella.
 'Urgent further research is needed to determine whether MMR may give rise to this complication in a small number of people,' Wakefield said at the time."
-He said, "If you give three viruses together, three live viruses, then you potentially increase the risk of an adverse event occurring, particularly when one of those viruses influences the immune system in the way that measles does."
+He said "If you give three viruses together, three live viruses, then you potentially increase the risk of an adverse event occurring, particularly when one of those viruses influences the immune system in the way that measles does."
 He suggested parents should opt for single vaccinations against measles, mumps and rubella, separated by gaps of one year.
-60 Minutes interviewed him in November 2000, and he repeated these claims to the U.S. audience, providing a new focus for the nascent anti-vaccination movement in the U.S., which had been primarily concerned about thiomersal in vaccines.
+60 Minutes interviewed him in November 2000, and he repeated these claims to the US audience, providing a new focus for the nascent anti-vaccination movement in the US, which had been primarily concerned about thiomersal in vaccines.